Western Slope Lawmaker Warns A Moratorium On Federal Leases Will Devastate Garfield County: 'Industry Will Collapse'

 “I know of families who are leaving for jobs elsewhere.”

 Jankovsky says Garfield County received about $3 million from federal land leases in 2018.
 This year it’s expecting about $600,000.
-Overall, he says oil and gas accounts for 25% of the county’s revenue, and it’s dropped from about $20 million to $12 million.
+Overall, he says oil and gas accounts for 25% of the county’s revenue, and it has dropped from about $20 million to $12 million.

 “We’ll have to cut services because we just don’t have the funds.”